ibm-cloud-docs/containers/cs_troubleshoot_debug_ingress.md

         ibmcloud ks alb-configure --albID <ALB_ID> --enable
         ```
         {: pre}
+        When the pod restarts, a [readiness check](/docs/containers?topic=containers-ingress-settings#readiness-check) prevents the ALB pod from attempting to route traffic requests until all of the Ingress resource files are parsed.
+This readiness check prevents request loss and can take up to 5 minutes by default.
+        {: note}

 3. Check the logs for your ALB.
     1. Get the IDs of the ALB pods that are running in your cluster.